sis-cmdb/sis-ui/README.md

 # Building

 Bower is required to build.
-Be sure to `npm install -g bower`.
-Once installed, you can `bower install`, which will pull down the required dependencies for the UI.

-Prior to building, run `npm install`.
+1. `sudo npm install -g bower`
+2. `npm install`
+  a.
 If the git protocol (9418/tcp) access to github.com is blocked, run `git config --global url."https://".insteadOf git://` and re-run `npm install`.
+  b. `npm install` does a `bower install` for the UI components
+3. `grunt`

 The default target produces a UI distribution in the `dist` directory.